-The price of an airfare increased a mere 0.6% between 2013 and 2014, yet incremental fees have rocketed.
-Everything from an extra piece of luggage, early boarding or even a blanket is now added charges for travelers.
+The price of airfare increased a mere 0.6% between 2013 and 2014, yet incremental fees have rocketed.
+Everything from an extra piece of luggage, early boarding, or even a blanket is now an added charge for travelers.

 These additional fees, known as “ancillary fees”, have become one of the biggest factors in boosting revenue for the airline industry.
-In fact, airlines have used ancillary fees so successfully that in 2014, the US Bureau of Transportation Statistics reported that airlines received $38 billion (€33.9 billion) in additional revenue on ancillary fees alone.
+Airlines have used ancillary fees so successfully that in 2014, the US Bureau of Transportation Statistics reported that airlines received $38 billion (€33.9 billion) in additional revenue on ancillary fees alone.

 United Airlines increased its ancillary fees by 850% compared to six years earlier and reported that almost 15% of its 2014 revenue was generated from ancillary fees.

-While you can’t necessarily charge for extra legroom or blankets, there are natural fees that can be added onto the customer’s bill.
-We are not suggesting adding unnecessary, “phoney” charges.
-Instead, we are proposing reasonable ancillary fees that recoup real costs of the business.
+While you can’t necessarily charge for extra legroom or blankets, there are natural fees that can be added to the customer’s bill.
+We are not suggesting adding unnecessary, “phony” charges.
+Instead, we are proposing reasonable ancillary fees that recoup the real costs of the business.

 Charging ancillary rates on top of the rental rate allows rental companies to remain competitive in the marketplace.
 Customers often compare shop list rates and do not figure in ancillary charges.

 So be careful if you think by just increasing your advertised list rates to cover costs you will remain competitive.
 One of the primary ancillary fees most rental companies charge is the loss damage waiver (LDW) fee.
-There are a number of specific restrictions that need to be spelled out, but for the most part the intent is to cover damage or loss that is not a result of the renter’s misuse or abuse.
+There are several specific restrictions that need to be spelled out, but for the most part, the intent is to cover damage or loss that is not a result of the renter’s misuse or abuse.